 Target reference points

+Yellowfin and Bigeye Tuna

 With reference to Paragraph 188 and Attachment L (see above) in the WCPFC14 Summary Report, SC14 shall dedicate sufficient time to develop advice for WCPFC15 on candidate target reference points for bigeye and yellowfin tuna.

+South Pacific Albacore Tuna

 SC14 will consider the Commission’s decision related to the adoption of target reference points (Paragraph 188, WCPFC14 Summary Report), and will provide appropriate advice and recommendations to the Commission:

 188. The Commission agreed to prioritise the development and adoption of a Target Reference Point for South Pacific albacore through the following actions: